dreamking60/d3-start-to-finish-leanpub/manuscript/23 Flourish popup library.md

 See the [popup’s documentation](https://github.com/kiln/flourish-popup) for other (more modern) ways of installing it.

-## Initializing the popup
+## Initialising the popup

-Once the popup component has been installed it can be initialized using:
+Once the popup component has been installed it can be initialised using:

 ```js
 let popup = Popup();